• We are sorry, but NCBI web applications do not support your browser and may not function properly. More information

 Medial eyebrow flare63%-73%

 Hearing loss.
-The hearing loss in WS1 is congenital, typically non-progressive, either unilateral or bilateral, and of the sensorineural type.
-The most common type in WS1 is profound bilateral hearing loss (>100 dB).
-The laterality of the hearing loss is variable among and within families.
+The hearing loss in WS1 is congenital, typically non-progressive, either unilateral or bilateral, and sensorineural.
+The most common type of hearing loss in WS1 is profound bilateral hearing loss (>100 dB).
+The laterality of the hearing loss shows both inter- and intrafamilial variation.

 Various temporal bone abnormalities have been identified in persons with WS1 and hearing loss [Madden et al 2003].
 The temporal bone abnormalities include enlargement of the vestibular aqueduct and upper vestibule, narrowing of the internal auditory canal porus, and hypoplasia of the modiolus.

 Hair color.
-The classic white forelock is the most common hair pigmentation anomaly seen in WS.
-The white forelock may be present at birth, or appear later, typically in the teen years.
+The classic white forelock is the most common hair pigmentation anomaly seen in WS1; it may be present at birth or appear later, typically in the teen years.
 The white forelock may become normally pigmented over time.
-The white forelock is typically in the midline but the patch of white hair may also be elsewhere.
+The white forelock is typically in the midline, but the patch of white hair may also be elsewhere.
 In evaluating an individual with suspected WS1 without a white forelock, the individual should be asked whether the hair has been dyed.
 Red and black forelocks have also been described.
 The majority of individuals with WS1 have either a white forelock or early graying of scalp hair before age 30 years [Farrer et al 1992].

 The hypopigmentation can also involve the eyebrows and eyelashes.